-In this instance, as there may be a viable alternative to infiltration by connection surface water to the watercourse, we will not need to see evidence that infiltration is viable prior to determination.

-However, we will need to see evidence that a gravity connection to the watercourse and permission from the landowner can be achieved should infiltration later be found not to be viable.
+In this instance, as there may be a viable alternative to infiltration by connection surface water to the public surface water sewer, we will not need to see evidence that infiltration is viable prior to determination.
+However, we will need to see evidence that a gravity connection to the surface water sewer can be achieved, alongside evidence of capacity and any necessary permissions in principle to the connection.